orcinusorca1/cs32-final-project/README.md

 - Score breakdown showing how each factor contributed
 - A bonus “you might also like” city based on the user’s top priority

-## External Contributions & Sources

-- Dataset compiled from publicly available city statistics (cost of living, crime rates, etc.)
+Dataset manually compiled from publicly available city statistics.
-- No direct code was copied from external tutorials

 ## Use of Generative AI